-The reporting of overtime for 2020/21 focuses on Nursing and Allied Health, the target was increased for the fiscal year to 3.9%.
-The overtime rate for 2021/22 for Nursing and Allied Health is currently 7.10% year to date, which is above the new target.
-The 3rd wave of the COVID-19 pandemic started at fiscal period 01 2021/22 with more cases in the FH region, and none of the 12 hospitals met the new target for 2020/21.
-For fiscal period 04, FH's OT was at 7.70%, which is 3.68% above the same period last year.
-This is likely as a result of the 3rd wave completion with increased pressure on Critical Care, an increase in Emergency room visits over previous years, and increased bed capacity across the region.
-Additional drivers of Overtime for this fiscal year is the increased volume of COVID-19 Testing and Immunization efforts throughout the Health Authority.
+The reporting of overtime for 2021/22 focuses on Nursing and Allied Health, the target is currently 3.9%.
+The overtime rate for 2021/22 for Nursing and Allied Health is currently 7.63% year to date, which is above the new target.
+The 4th wave of the COVID-19 pandemic started at fiscal period 08 2021/22 with additional cases in the FH region, and none of the 12 hospitals is currently meeting the target.
+For fiscal period 11, FH's OT was at 7.00%, which is 2.57% less than last period and is the lowest since period 3.
+Higher Overtime rate is likely as a result of the 3rd and 4th wave completion with increased pressure on Critical Care and hospitalizations due to the Omicron variant.
+As well as an increase in Emergency room visits and bed capacity across the region over previous years.
+Sick time of staff remain significantly higher than previous years due to Covid-19 in the community.
+Additional drivers of Overtime for this fiscal year is the increased volume of COVID-19 Testing and Immunization efforts throughout the Health Authority and ongoing vaccination needs for the community which increased in early January throughout mid-February.